natcap/invest.users-guide/source/fisheries.rst

 Marine and aquatic ecosystems provide habitat for fish and shellfish, which in turn provide food and livelihoods for millions of people worldwide (FAO 2014).
 The ability of ecosystems to support fisheries depends on having intact habitat for fish, and on maintaining harvests at sustainable levels.
 A consideration of how changes in habitat or harvesting practices will impact the production of wild fish is thus important when weighing decisions which impact marine or aquatic ecosystems.

-The status and ecology of fish stocks is often assessed by compiling multiple types of data into a single model that gives estimates of production under different scenarios.
+The status and ecology of fish stocks are often assessed by compiling multiple types of data into a single model that gives estimates of production under different scenarios.
 Unfortunately, such complex stock assessments are often not possible due to a lack of data and/or resources.
 In addition, traditional stock assessments generally do not take into account habitat dependencies or spatial dynamics, both of which are essential for understanding how local or regional fisheries production might respond under different scenarios.
 Therefore, a tool is needed that is flexible enough so that it can be adapted to different species, localities, and qualities of data, and which can be used to assess the potential consequences of decisions on the production of wild capture fisheries.

 .. primerend

 The Model
 =========

 The InVEST model of ecosystem services from fisheries is an age- or stage-structured, deterministic, population dynamics model for an individual species.
 The model uses life-history information and survival parameters provided by the user to estimate the volume of harvest.
-The model can then be used to explore how the amount of harvest (and, optionally, value) responds to changes in amount of habitat (e.g., seagrass, mangrove, coral reef), environmental conditions (e.g., temperature, salinity), and/or fishing pressure.
-It is best to compare outputs from multiple runs of the model, where each run represents different scenarios of habitat extent, environmental conditions and/or fishing pressure.
+The model can then be used to explore how the amount of harvest (and, optionally, value) responds to changes in the amount of habitat (e.g., seagrass, mangrove, coral reef), environmental conditions (e.g., temperature, salinity), and/or fishing pressure.
+It is best to compare outputs from multiple runs of the model, where each run represents different scenarios of habitat extent, environmental conditions, and/or fishing pressure.
 Fish population dynamics are notoriously variable and difficult to predict.
 This model is not intended to give a precise prediction of harvest amounts, but rather to be used as a tool to explore the consequences of different decisions which could impact fisheries production.

 Parameter sets for four sample models are provided, representing the following species and geographies: (1) Caribbean spiny lobster (*Panulirus argus*) in Belize; (2) Dungeness crab (*Metacarcinus magister*) in Hood Canal, Washington; (3) blue crab (*Callinectes sapidus*) in Galveston Bay, Texas; and (4) white shrimp (*Litopenaeus setiferus*) in Galveston Bay, Texas.
 We chose these combinations of species and geographies because they were of interest to our partners in different NatCap application sites.
 The existing models, and others that will be added as they are developed, capture a range of life history types and exploitation patterns such that users can choose an existing model and modify it for their own region and species (e.g., modify the Galveston Bay white shrimp model for brown shrimp in the South Atlantic).
 Alternatively, the model is formulated such that a user with more advanced knowledge of fisheries science and modeling techniques can start from scratch and parameterize the generic model to suit any species (or guild) of interest.